pyarelal-mountblue/Short-Technical-Paper/STP_OSI_Layer.md

     <br>

-    * The Application Layer is the seventh layer of OSI Model.
+    * The Application Layer is the seventh layer of the OSI Model.
-    * It deals with the issues such as resouce allocation, network transparency, etc.
+    * It deals with the issues such as resource allocation, network transparency, etc.
     * This layer provides the network services to the end-users.

    <br>